Walnut Park, California: Retail

 La Alameda shopping center is located at 2140 Florence Ave.
-This shopping center which amounts to cover 240,000 square feet of retail area, houses stores such as CVS Pharmacy, Ross Dress for Less, Marshall's, as well as eateries that include Chipotle Mexican Grill, Panda Express, and other establishments.
+This shopping center which amounts to cover 240,000 square feet of retail area.
 This shopping center was built atop of underutilized and abandoned industrial areas which spanned 18 acres.
 The shopping plaza is influenced by the Spanish-Mediterranean architecture which is notable through the location's tile and stone elements.
 The shopping center's creation as well as the location's design is representative of the high Hispanic community and maintained this as its priority throughout its construction and currently in its daily operation.
 The plaza fosters community events such as health clinics, and holiday celebrations which are free for all to attend.
 Every week, local bands showcase their music and people of all ages come out to dance and enjoy the evening scene.
 La Alameda serves as a central shopping and social hub for Walnut Park and surrounding communities' residents.